Python API - polyhedral_gravity#

 • computation_points – The computation points as tuple or list of points

-• parallel – If True, the computation is done in parallel (default: True)
+• parallel – If True, the computation is done in parallel on the CPU using the technology specified by polyhedral_gravity.__parallelization__ (default: True)

 Returns: